Irwin Schiff

-Irwin Allen Schiff (/ʃɪf/; February 23, 1928 – October 16, 2015) was an American libertarian and tax resistance advocate known for writing and promoting literature in which he argued that the way in which the income tax in the United States is enforced upon individuals, as a tax on one's time or wages, is illegal and unconstitutional.
+Irwin Allen Schiff (/ʃɪf/; February 23, 1928 – October 16, 2015) was an American tax protester, tax resistance advocate and libertarian.
+He was known for publishing and promoting literature about the illegality and unconstitutionality of U.S. income tax.
+Schiff also operated an office in Las Vegas, where he provided personalized tax counseling to his clients.

 Judges in several civil and criminal cases ruled in favor of the federal government and against Schiff.
 As a result of these judicial rulings Schiff was in a hospital prison serving a sentence of 162 months (13.5 years) at the time of his death.

 Schiff was the father of businessman and former United States Senate candidate Peter Schiff.

-Background
+Early life and career

 Schiff was born to a Jewish family in New Haven, Connecticut.
 His parents were immigrants from Poland and his father worked as a carpenter.
 In 1950, Schiff attended the University of Connecticut where he obtained a B.S. with a double major in Accounting and Economics.

 After college, Schiff was in the insurance brokerage business in Connecticut.
 In connection with his business, he was involved in a tax shelter in which he became the victim of a Ponzi scheme in which he lost money belonging to him and his clients.
 In 1968, he testified before the Senate Committee on Banking and Currency in opposition to the removal of gold backing from Federal Reserve Notes.
-In 1976, he published a book entitled The Biggest Con: How the Government is Fleecing You.